delphinus/homebrew-squid35/README.md

-# homebrew tap for squid with --enable-internal-dns
+# homebrew tap for squid3.5